jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

   </div>
 </div>

-The choice of Altuve in this situation was extremely difficult and likely the closest race among all of the other positions.
-Jordan Westburg slightly outranks Altuve in 4 of our main categories so he should be the starter correct?
-While he should be an all-star, I believe that Altuve should be the starter due to Altuve being the all around better hitter.
-Altuve has a much higher batting average and on base percentage than Westburg and has more steals to go with this.
-Altuve has been the perfect man for the Astros this year while adding some power.
-He has reached base safely at such a high rate that he has scored the third most runs among second basemen despite the Astros early struggles this season.
-Altuve shows more discipline at the plate than Westburg by walking more and striking out less than Westburg according to their walk and strikeout rates.
-Again, this was a tough choice however, I believe Altuve has done a better job in his leadoff role to keep the Astros in the thick of the playoff race.
-This is no knock to Westburg who has also done his job by driving in guys from the top of the order.
+The choice of Altuve in this situation was extremely difficult and likely the closest race among all the other positions.
+Jordan Westburg slightly outranks Altuve in four of our main categories, so he should be the starter, correct?
+While he should be an all-star, I believe that Altuve should be the starter due to being an all-around better hitter.
+Altuve has a much higher batting average and on-base percentage than Westburg and has more steals to go with this.
+Altuve has been the perfect man for the Astros this year, adding some power.
+He has reached base safely at such a high rate that he has scored the third most runs among second basemen despite the Astros' early struggles this season.
+Altuve shows more discipline at the plate than Westburg by walking more and striking out less, according to their walk and strikeout rates.
+Again, this was a tough choice; however, I believe Altuve has done a better job in his leadoff role to keep the Astros in the thick of the playoff race.
+This is no knock on Westburg, who has also done his job by driving in guys from the top of the order.

 Third Baseman - José Ramírez
 ---